-Finishing of the movement components is the amongst the best in the industry – with Côtes de Genève, circular graining, chamfering, satin-brushing, and polishing – completed only by Chopard’s top craftsmen.
+Finishing of the movement components is amongst the best in the industry – with Côtes de Genève, circular graining, chamfering, satin-brushing, and polishing – completed only by Chopard’s top craftsmen.

-The hand wound movement has 42 jewels and beats at 4Hz (28,800 vph), with a 60-hour power reserve.
-The movement has a COSC certification, making it a chronometer, and in addition, it fully meets the requirements of the Poinçon de Genève, which include aesthetical finished standards, as well as rate accuracy that meets chronometer specs after fully cased up (which differs from COSC, that is tested prior to casing up the movement).
+The hand-wound movement has 42 jewels and beats at 4Hz (28,800 vph), with a 60-hour power reserve.
+The movement has a COSC certification, making it a chronometer, and in addition, it fully meets the requirements of the Poinçon de Genève, which include aesthetically finished standards, as well as rate accuracy that meets chronometer specs after being fully cased up (which differs from COSC, that is tested prior to casing up the movement).
 Moreover, Poinçon de Genève encompasses the entire watch, not just the movement.

 The L.U.C Perpetual Chrono is completed with a hand-sewn large-scaled vegetal tanned alligator leather strap with a matching gold buckle.
 (Ref.
 161973-1001 – white gold, 161973-5001 – rose gold) Water-resistance is 30 meters.